-- From the top navigation bar (Figure 1), place the cursor over BROWSE and then over the INDICATORS option.
-Click on the ADDRESS object to display a results table (Figure 2).
+- From the top navigation bar (Figure 1), place the cursor over Browse and then over the Indicators option.
+Select the Address option to display a results table (Figure 2).

-- Click the Details icon at the top right corner of the flyout, and the Overview tab of the Details screen will appear (Figure 4).
+- Click the Details icon at the top right corner of the drawer, and the Overview tab of the Details screen will be displayed (Figure 4).
 Alternatively, hover over the object's entry in the table in Figure 2 and click on the Details icon that appears on the right side of its Summary cell to go straight to the Overview tab of the Details screen.

 - Scroll down to view the GeoLocation Data card (Figure 5).

 - If information is not available from the provider, or if the IP geolocation data service is disabled in a user’s ThreatConnect instance, no data will be displayed.
 Note that IP geolocation data may take up to 60 minutes to appear.

 A Host Indicator can leverage DNS resolution tracking for ongoing resolution changes.
 This feature requires the DNS checkbox to be selected in the Details card (Figure 6) on the Overview tab of the Details screen for the Host.
 Selecting this checkbox will enable monitoring of the Host’s DNS resolutions.
 Note that it may take up to 90 minutes for DNS information to appear after checking the DNS box.